New Venues Inspire Arlington ISD Students to Perform Like the Pros

 The CVPA’s 1,200-seat concert hall was designed to deliver acoustical quality second only to the top professional venues in the region like the Meyerson Symphony Center or Bass Hall, where the building is an instrument to itself and can be tuned according to the needs of each performance.
 A separate 450-seat theater with a scene shop close by allows actors and crews to captivate audiences with a variety of tools.
 Older students interested in drawing and sculpting can curate their own show at the center’s sleek arts gallery as part of their introduction to lesser-known careers in the arts industry.

-HKS Director of Education Interiors Adelia Schleusz, who is a vocalist herself, said every element in the facility was carefully selected to surprise and delight families when they visit.
+Every element of the design was intended to surprise and delight families when they visit.

 Wooden pieces enveloping the performance hall resemble the pulse of piano keys, and an LED ceiling display with changeable colors offers a modern touch for audience members to enjoy.
 The hall doesn’t require a proscenium since it isn’t a multi-use facility, allowing for the sound for the audience to be as good as the chamber for musicians and performers.